 An SDR role involves sales prospecting, qualifying leads, and nurturing potential customers before passing them on to the sales development representatives.
 SDRs focus on generating and engaging with leads through various channels, such as cold calling, email outreach, and social media.
 Their primary goal is to identify and qualify prospects, ensuring that only high-quality leads are passed to the account executives, ultimately saving time and increasing the chances of closing deals.

 Sales development managers typically receive a base salary and performance-based incentives, such as commissions or bonuses.
-This compensation package is tied to the team’s performance or individual targets, so it may vary depending on the organization, industry, and location.
+This compensation package is tied to the team’s performance or individual targets so that it may vary depending on the organization, industry, and location.
 The base salary ensures financial stability, while the performance-based incentives motivate the sales development manager to drive their team toward achieving set targets and goals.